-Describe how this service supports the agency mission Through specific customer contacts, this service area provides logistical support and monitoring of traffic and rates to ensure competitive operation of the terminals.

-§ 62.1-132.3 of the code of Virginia specifies that: "....to perform any act or function which may be useful in developing, improving, or increasing the commerce, both foreign and domestic, of the ports of the Commonwealth."
+- Describe how this service supports the agency mission Through specific customer contacts, this service area provides logistical support and monitoring of traffic and rates to ensure competitive operation of the terminals. - Describe the Statutory Authority of this Service § 62.1-132.3 of the code of Virginia specifies that: ".....to perform any act or function which may be useful in developing, improving, or increasing the commerce, both foreign and domestic, of the ports of the Commonwealth."